majidsaberi/StructuralBalanceDynamics/README.md

     ├── surrogates.R               # Generate phase-randomized surrogate time series
     └── triad_transition_matrix.R  # Build 4×4 triad-type transition probability matrix

+This framework extends SBT to dynamic brain networks to address a fundamental open question that, until now, had not been empirically tested in the brain:
+> Are balanced triads genuinely stable, and are imbalanced triads transient?

 If you use this repository or any part of its codebase, please cite the following paper:
 > **Saberi, M. et al. (2025).**